Earlopain/iqdb/README.md

-s# IQDB: Image Query Database System
+# IQDB: Image Query Database System

 IQDB is a reverse image search system.
 It lets you search a database of images to find images that are visually similar to a given image.

 This version of IQDB is a fork of the original IQDB used by https://iqdb.org.
-This version powers the reverse image search for [E621](https://github.com/e621ng/e621ng).
+This version powers the reverse image search for [FoxTrove](https://github.com/earlopain/FoxTrove).

 # Quickstart